mc776/HideousDestructor/hd_manual.md

 Instructions: Point, shoot, hope it dies.
 Altfire works the bolt, similar to the Hunter's pump.
 DO NOT SHORT STROKE.

-Clip reload is only available to fill the entire mag, for reasons.
+Hit alternate reload to insist on using only loose rounds to reload; reload will prioritize clips first.

 Hit the user3 button to load and unload clips.